 - Not have Israeli citizenship OR if you do, you must have left Israel before the age of 14 and have lived outside of Israel for at least four consecutive years prior to receiving your grant

-- Have not been on an organized program (including an academic program) of more than four months in Israel since September 2004
+- Have not been on an organized post-high school program (including an academic program) of more than four months in Israel since September 2004

 - Have not spent 4 consecutive months or longer in Israel within the 24 month period prior to the start of your chosen Masa program after the age of 18

-Masa funding is available on two levels, and eligible applicants can qualify for both:
+Masa funding is available on two levels for North American travelers, and eligible applicants can qualify for both.

 Universal grants are available to North American participants, regardless of financial need, as follows:

-There are a variety of resources outside of Masa Israel Journey that can help fund your Israel experience.
-Many participants find additional funding through their local Jewish Federation, local synagogue or from the following sources:
+There are a variety of resources outside of Masa Israel that can help fund your Israel experience.
+Many travelers find additional funding through their local Jewish Federation, local synagogues, or from the following sources:

 - Jewish Communal Organizations

 Try contacting your local or hometown Jewish community organization — often called a “Jewish Federation."
 If you are not sure where to turn, check out the North American Jewish Federation Directory for the organization(s) that apply to you.

 - International Association of Jewish Free Loans